atulkumarpccs/Self-Driving-Car-Engineer-Nanodegree-Program--Project5/README.md

 5. Go to the project_submission directory

-6. Run >>jupyter notebook P4.ipynb
+6. Run >>jupyter notebook project.ipynb

 7. Run shell one by one